 Temperatures in Denver this summer have hit near-historic highs with 65 days over 90 degrees at the Denver airport station — the second-most on record for a single year — including a 15-day streak of 90+ degree heat — the eighth-longest streak in the record books.
 These high temperatures call for creative ways to cool off and what better way is there to cool off than with a frozen dessert?
-Below you’ll find 12 unique dessert shops that offer frozen treats to help you cool off as we roll into the last weekend of summer.
+Below you’ll find 12 unique dessert shops that offer frozen treats to help you cool off.

 Where: 3350 Brighton Blvd, Denver

 When: Thursday – Saturday, 4:30 – 9:30 p.m.

 The Lowdown: The dessert shop is one of Bryan Dayton’s newest concepts located in The Source.
 Melted’s signature item is a traditional Thai ice cream sandwich made with a milk bun from MELTED’s neighbor – Reunion Bakery – topped with Thai ice tea flavored ice cream, condensed milk and peanuts.

 When: Hours vary